MinghuiChen43/awesome-deep-phenomena/README.md

   - Zhiyuan Li, Tianhao Wang, JasonD.
 Lee, Sanjeev Arora.
   - Key Word: Implicit Bias; Mirror Descent.
   - <details><summary>Digest</summary> As part of the effort to understand implicit bias of gradient descent in overparametrized models, several results have shown how the training trajectory on the overparametrized model can be understood as mirror descent on a different objective.
 The main result here is a characterization of this phenomenon under a notion termed commuting parametrization, which encompasses all the previous results in this setting.
 It is shown that gradient flow with any commuting parametrization is equivalent to continuous mirror descent with a related Legendre function.

+- A law of adversarial risk, interpolation, and label noise. [[paper]](https://arxiv.org/abs/2207.03933)
+  - Daniel Paleka, Amartya Sanyal. *ICLR 2023*
+  - Key Word: Benign Overfitting; Adversarial Robustness.
+  - <details><summary>Digest</summary> We show that interpolating label noise induces adversarial vulnerability, and prove the first theorem showing the relationship between label noise and adversarial risk for any data distribution.
+Our results are almost tight if we do not make any assumptions on the inductive bias of the learning algorithm.

 - Beyond neural scaling laws: beating power law scaling via data pruning. [[paper]](https://arxiv.org/abs/2206.14486)
   - Ben Sorscher, Robert Geirhos, Shashank Shekhar, Surya Ganguli, Ari S. Morcos.